QuaSi-Software/resie/README.md

 1. Switch into project directory: `cd /path/to/resie`
 1. Run the simulation with `julia --project=. src/resie-cli.jl examples/example_two_sector.json`
-1. Outputs of the example projects can be found in `output/out.csv` and `output/info_dump.md`
+1. The outputs as well as log files can be found in the `output` folder

 ## Testing